JeremiahRuvalcaba/CSC648/README.md

   </p>

   <p align="center">
     "The only way to become excellent is to be endlessly fascinated by the same thing over and over.
-You have to fall in love with boredom. - James Clear"
+You have to fall in love with boredom."
     <br />
   </p>